 Editor’s Note: Lojistic is not affiliated with any of the carriers listed in this post.
 Shippers can use this post as a source of independent, objective information.
 However, if you need help determining whether or not using a regional carrier makes sense for your business, we can help.

-Regional Carriers 101: What is a Regional Carrier?
+Regional Parcel Carriers 101: What is a Regional Carrier?

 To start, let’s define what a regional carrier is.
 A regional carrier is a “last mile” parcel delivery service that operates within a specific/limited geographic location.
-FedEx, UPS, DHL, USPS and others operate on a national or global scale, whereas smaller regional carriers work within more condensed geographic parameters.
+FedEx, UPS, DHL, USPS, and others operate on a national or global scale, whereas smaller regional parcel carriers or local carriers work within more condensed geographic parameters.

-Regional carriers work just like some of the bigger parcel carriers, but may be limited to specific regions, states or cities.
+Regional carriers work just like some of the bigger parcel carriers, but may be limited to shipping zones, states or cities.
 This post will cover information on the regional carriers that operate within the United States on a multi-state, regional scale.

 If you’re just looking to see which regional carrier(s) are available in your area, scroll below to see a list or view our regional carrier map at the bottom of this post.